dissanayakeG/PHP_AND_JS/CoreJavaScript.md

 //index.html
 <script src="js/index.js" type="module"></script>
 ```
 - A module can have **multiple named exports** but **only one default export**.
-- It’s possible to combine the variable/function/class declaration, and export in a single statement.
+- It's possible to combine the variable/function/class declaration, and export in a single statement.
 - Exporting multiple variables **export { MIN, MAX, count };**.
-- When importing a default export, you don’t need to place the variable inside curly braces.
+- When importing a default export, you don't need to place the variable inside curly braces.
 - When importing a default export, you can assign it any names you want when you import it.

 ```javascript